 The Sub-contractor must permit Users to have use of and have access to the Assets.

-The Sub-contractor grants the University of Melbourne and the Commonwealth with a non-exclusive, irrevocable, perpetual royalty-free and world-wide licence to use the Assets for the objectives of the NeCTAR Project.
+Subject to the requirements of any open source arrangements, the Sub-contractor grants the University of Melbourne and the Commonwealth with a non-exclusive, irrevocable, perpetual royalty-free and world-wide licence to use the Deliverables, including the reports specified in clause 14.2 for the objectives of the NeCTAR Project.

 11.2 Pre-existing materials